meejah/txtorcon/docs/introduction.rst

 the tor daemon.

-txtorcon would be of interest to anyone wishing to write event-based software in Python that talks to a Tor program.
+txtorcon would be of interest to anyone wishing to write event-based software in Python that uses the Tor network as a client or a service (or just wants to display information about a locally running tor).
 Twisted already provides many robust protocol implementations, deployment, logging and integration with GTK, Qt and other graphics frameworks -- so txtorcon can be used for command-line or GUI applications or integrate with long-lived daemons easily.

 In fact, due to support for endpoints (adding the ``tor:`` and ``onion:`` plugins), many Twisted applications can now integrate with